shea08/shea08.github.io/street.md

 * * *

 This is a Google maps and street view update achieved for a local Minot realtor:

+After uploading, we can transfer ownership of photos to you.
+All that is needed is a Gmail address.

 <iframe src="https://www.google.com/maps/embed?pb=!4v1567743880952!6m8!1m7!1sCAoSLEFGMVFpcFBGZ1EzSDdLeTVRVGhiTzNySjJYaUlmYmNSVV9KNEt2SnkxSGoy!2m2!1d48.26395279110624!2d-101.3179199025035!3f207.75558594745567!4f10.410969860928489!5f0.7820865974627469" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen=""></iframe>